SCB Regional Awards

 SCB presents Regional Distinguished Service Awards every other year when SCB Groups host regional congresses.

-In 2018, SCB Groups presented ten Regional Awards at SCB Group congresses around the world.
-Read about the 2018 SCB Regional Service Award winners here.
+In 2020, SCB Groups presented nine Regional Awards virtually at SCB Group congresses.
+Read about the 2020 SCB Regional Service Award winners here.

 Specialized Regional Awards given by SCB